-- 1. Ensure section A of the Post Deadly Force Checklist is complete. - 2.
-Have the involved officer(s) escorted from the scene and taken to a secure/safe location for debriefing. - \neg 3.
-If the officer is able to do so, he/she should be encouraged to notify his/her family. - \neg 4.
-If the officer(s) has been shot or otherwise injured in the incident: - a.
+S. c.
+Record the names, addresses, and phone numbers of all witnesses and other persons present.
+B. Superv isor Re sponsibilities □ 1.
+Ensure e section A of the Post Deadly Force Checklist is complete. the involved officer(s) escorted from the scene and taken to a secure/safe on for debriefing. □ 3.
+If the o officer is able to do so, he/she should be encouraged to notify his/her family.
+If the o officer(s) has been shot or otherwise injured in the incident: a.
 Ensure that an officer accompanies and remains with the officer at the hospital.
-This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence. - b.
+This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence.
 Ensure supervisory officer notifies family in person when possible.
-An officer's death notification shall be conducted in person. - c.
-Ensure the officer's family is assigned transportation to the hospital or other location where needed. - d.
-Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. - \neg e.
+An officer's death notification shall be conducted in person. c.
+Ensure the officer's family is assigned transportation to the hospital or other location where needed. , ☐ d.
+Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. e.
 Ensure the officer(s) name(s) is/are not released to the media.
+C. Investi gator R esponsibilities Ensure e sections A and B above have been completed.
+Ensure e that the overall scene is photographed, videotaped and processed. ☐ 3. trauma distort act a preliminary interview with the officer.
+Be cognizant of symptoms of positic stress, to include time and space distortions, confusion, hearing and vision and emotional impairment, including shock.
+The investigator may choose one the interview if these signs are present or if requested by the officer. sual 4. superv investi the officer not to discuss the incident with anyone other than their immediators and assigned investigators until the conclusion of the prelimin igation.
+Exceptions are personal or city attorney, family member, mental heating and clergy. ary